 It is an efficient tool that is specially designed to migrate IMAP to Office 365 mailboxes.
 Even non-technical users can migrate their IMAP mailboxes to Office without any guidance.
 It is enhanced with unique and great features that make it one of the best IMAP to Office 365 migration tools.
 Some of its features include:

-To know more about the tool, have a look at the working process of this software.
+To know more about the tool, have a look at the video of software process-

 The complexity of PowerShell Command makes it challenging for non-technical users to perform IMAP to Office 365 migration.
 So, a third-party software is the only option that is suitable for every user.
 You can quickly migrate IMAP mailboxes to Office 365 using Kernel IMAP to Office 365 tool.